chef-partners/omnibus-marketplace/README.md

 `-m, --marketplace` Upgrade Marketplace
 `-a, --analytics` Upgrade Chef Analytics

-### Test
-`chef-marketplace-ctl test` Perform's unit and functional tests to validate a successful package installation and working build.
-This is run in our development continuous delivery pipeline to ensure the package works as expected.

 ### Hostname
 `chef-marketplace-ctl hostname` will set or return the system hostname.
 If the hostname is updated it will automatically reconfigure any required Chef Software